 Fresh manure contains a high level of nitrogen and ammonia, which can burn plants and roots, and it has more chance of contamination.
 There is a possibility that your manure has weed seed when it is from a plant-eating animal.
 Don’t plant the manure right after you plant your vegetables.
 Allot at least 120 days before harvesting and eating any vegetables that the edible parts such as carrot comes in contact with the ground.

 You can also use manure as a soil conditioner aside from using it as a fertilizer.
 Excessive use of manure can cause sward damage due to surface spreading.
 You can also use manure as a side-dress with composted manure during the growing season.
 Plus, composted manure has a low risk of contamination than fresh manure.

-Make sure that your manure is pathogen-fee.
-If you will buy a packaged manure, make sure to check the packaging if it is pathogen-fee.
+Make sure that your manure is pathogen-free.
+If you will buy a packaged manure, make sure to check the packaging if it is pathogen-free.
 Not all fertilizer is fully composted, so always check and don’t assume.
 Interaction between the host plant and pathogen can cause plant disease.

 Always wash your hands and nails before and after harvesting or having direct contact with the manure.
 Wash the vegetables such as carrots and radishes since these vegetables are most susceptible to contamination.
-Cooking your vegetables will also kill the pathogens.
+Cooking your vegetables will also kill pathogens.
 People that have weak immune systems should avoid eating these vegetables.
 Know more about vegetable gardening.

 Now that you already know the things you have to consider in choosing what manure is best for vegetable gardening, always remember that not all manure is created equally.
 Avoid using cat, pig, and dog manure because it has parasites that can survive and transfer to humans that will cause infections.
 Choose the best type of manure.
 Just put the right amount of manure to your vegetable garden.
 Wash the vegetables after harvesting and cook your vegetables in half-cooked.
 We know that manure will offer cost-effective results but with proper use.